Plan the collection of visitor data

 Customize tracking of interactions

-Whether you are tracking a Sitefinity CMS or non-Sitefinity CMS site, you have the flexibility to track custom data generated by your site, for example, tracking of custom widgets.
+Whether you are tracking a Sitefinity CMS or a non-Sitefinity CMS site, you have the flexibility to track custom data generated by your site, for example, tracking of custom widgets.

-Track custom events with the DEC connector
+Track custom events with the Sitefinity Insight Connector

-When tracking Sitefinity sites, you can track custom events by creating new event handlers or overriding existing ones.
+When tracking Sitefinity CMS sites, you can track custom events by creating new event handlers or overriding existing ones.
 For example, on a Sitefinity CMS site, you may want to: